beet-software/dorm/docs/docs/index.md

 backend-specific.

-dORM provides a public transaction callback through `TransactionalDorm` for the Memory, BLoC, MySQL, and PostgreSQL engines.
+dORM provides a public transaction callback through `TransactionalDorm` for the Memory, BLoC, MySQL, PostgreSQL, and SQLite engines.
 The callback can compose repository reads and writes across entities and rolls back when it fails.
 Streams are not available inside the callback.
 Firestore, Firebase Realtime Database, MongoDB, and HTTP do not expose this common capability; their